seyedalian/graphic-dialog/readMe.txt

 Hi
-this abstract class  Help you to make the graphic dialog easier
+this abstract class  Help you to make a graphic dialog easier

 for use this class you must: